klusta-team/spikedetekt/docs/fileformat_new.md

   * Information about cluster groups is split between KLX (to which group does each cluster belong) and KLA files (what is the group names and colors)...

+  * Why would groups of channels be stored in KLA whereas groups of clusters are stored in KLX?